Are you trying to keep your website safe from malicious hackers and bots?

-Wordfence is a free plugin that has some amazing security features that protect your WordPress site without you having to spend a cent.
+Wordfence is a WordPress security plugin that has some amazing features to protect your WordPress site.
+You can use the basic version without spending a cent.

-- Free to use for as many sites as you need
+- Basic version is free to use for as many sites as you need

 - Monitors visits and hack attempts in real time including origin, their IP address, the time of day, and time spent on your site

 - Tracks and alerts you about breached password usage so you can create a new strong password immediately

-- Protects from brute force attacks with limiting failed login attempts
+- Protects from brute force attacks by limiting failed login attempts

 BulletProof Security is a WordPress security plugin that doesn’t look all that cool, but gets you some basic security features for free, so it’s worth being on the list.

 - A somewhat easy-to-use setup wizard